Client-Side Scripting

 ```

-The `htmx:load` event is fired every time an element is loaded into the DOM by htmx, and is effectively the equivalent
+The `htmx:after:process` event is fired every time an element is processed by htmx, and is effectively the equivalent

 to the normal `load` event.